itsnestee/Verbtract/README.md

 # Verbtract
-Verbtract is an Audio Software Plugin containing a reverb module / effect
+Verbtract is an Audio Software Plugin containing a reverb module / effect algorithm.